The Importance of play.

 method='post'

-class='contact-form commentsblock' aria-label="DOGS NEED TO PLAY - by Susanne Broughton"
+class='contact-form commentsblock jetpack-contact-form__form has-no-jetpack-form-layout' aria-label="DOGS NEED TO PLAY - by Susanne Broughton"

 data-wp-on--submit="actions.onFormSubmit"